 A: What public transport?
 I know that there is a train connection to Riyadh.
-But I’m benefitting from a company car and my wife can use the compounds shopping bus service.
-She already found two or three reliable taxi drivers to call whenever there is need to go somewhere.
+But I’m benefitting from a company car and my wife can use the compound shopping bus service.
+She already found two or three reliable taxi drivers to call whenever there is a need to go somewhere.

 Q: How would you rate the healthcare in Khobar?

-A: In Khobar we have found the biggest hospital Saad – it was said to be the best.
-We found it extremely expensive and it didn’t accept our insurance cards.
-Number two probably is another one, smaller and much more attractive, prise wise: Procare Hospital.
+A: In Khobar, we have found the biggest hospital Saad – it was said to be the best.
+We found it extremely expensive, and it didn’t accept our insurance cards.
+Number two probably is another one, smaller and much more attractive price-wise: Procare Hospital.
 You can even make appointments online!

 About living in Khobar